Cuba Travel Guide – Part 2

 There’s no shortage of good restaurants in Cienfuegos, many of which can be found along the main Paseo El Prado – which runs for many kilometres from downtown to the coast at Punta Gorda.

-Located downtown on the corner of Paseo El Prado and calle Arguelles is Restaurante Doña Nora, one of my favourite restaurants in Cienfuegos.
+Located downtown on the corner of Paseo El Prado and Calle Arguelles is Restaurante Doña Nora, one of my favourite restaurants in Cienfuegos.
 This establishment was one of the first private restaurants to open in the city and was recommended to me by my (Casa particular) host.
-Although not as cheap as a government-run establishment, the food, service and ambiance are worth the extra cost.
+Although not as cheap as a government-run establishment, the food, service and ambience are worth the extra cost.
 Built on two floors, there’s an upstairs balcony which overlooks the main street and is used as the waiting area while you (inevitably) wait for a free table, which is no problem since you can sip one of their amazing Mojito’s while appreciating the views.

 Located next to the Caribbean sea in the Punta Gorda enclave is the opulent and ornate Palacio de Valle.
 Once the home of a wealthy merchant and built in a Moorish style, the palace is worth visiting – even if just to photograph.
 Meals here are good (but not spectacular) and there’s a rooftop bar which offers panoramic views of the Caribbean.